Sector-F-Labs/ratatoskr/docs/testing_images.md

    export CHAT_ID=123456789  # Replace with your actual chat ID
    ```

-2. Ensure Redpanda is running and topics are created:
+2. Ensure Kafka is running and topics are created:
    ```bash
    make setup
    ```